Amino acids are the foundation of protein, and therefore muscle mass—making them a necessity for optimizing athletic performance.

 Kion Aminos have a few key characteristics that make them unique from other protein supplements:

-No artificial additives or preservatives.
+Clean, natural ingredients.
 Unlike many popular performance-enhancing supplements, Kion Aminos are pure protein.
 They don’t contain any added binders, fillers, stearates, coatings, dyes, added sugars, or caffeine.
-This means that they won’t spike your blood sugar, interfere with gut health, or give you the nervous energy and jitters that other supplements can cause.
+This means that they won’t spike your blood sugar, interfere with gut health, or give you the nervous energy and jitters that other supplements do.

 Convenience.
-Kion Aminos provides EAAs in a convenient tablet form.
+Kion Aminos provides EAAs in a convenient tablet, capsule, or powder form.
 No need to prepare a giant steak, lug around a canister of protein powder, keep a Tupperware of hard-boiled eggs in your gym bag, or worry about any other inconvenient (or smelly) options.
-And of course, there’s no need to devote time to prepping or digesting—just pop a few tablets or down some powder and you’re ready to crush your workout!
+And of course, there’s no need to devote time to prepping or digesting—just take one serving of Aminos and you’re ready to crush your workout!

 Getting The Most Out Of Kion Aminos

-Simply take one level scoop of powdered aminos in a glass of water, or 5 tablets, 30 minutes prior to training to fuel your workout.
-Each serving of Kion Aminos can support muscle retention and improve your mental focus during training.
+Simply take one serving of Aminos with water 30 minutes prior to training to fuel your workout or after your workout to assist recovery.
+Each serving of Kion Aminos can also improve your mental focus during training.

 - First thing upon waking to support cognition and energy levels.